 - Your partner avoids having meaningful conversations.

-- When you talk to your long-distance back now online, they keep their conversations short and avoid talking about feelings or the relationship.
+- When you talk to your long-distance partner, they keep their conversations short and avoid talking about feelings or the relationship.

 - They don’t make an effort to visit you.